Cyborgscode/Personal-Voice-Assistent/README.txt

 /etc/pva/conf.d/00-test.conf
 ~/.config/pva/conf.d/00-test.conf

 The actual config "./pva.conf" is always loaded as the last config file, to overwrite existing, alternative settings .
 I.E. if you changed the searchengine via "use duckduckgo as searchengine" and you had google before, you need to save this up.
+The file is found in $HOME/.config/pva/ .

 COMMANDS: